Greenwood Senior Center Focus on Social Health

 Forest Therapy Guided Walks

 Forest Therapy is immersion into nature that invites you to connect with the environment through all five senses.
 Benefits include a reduction in stress levels and blood pressure and an increase in calm and connection.
+Walks led by a certified guide from Cascadia Forest Therapy.

-GSC.
-Free.
 Please register for each session separately by contacting the GSC at 206-297-0875.

 Speed Friending